 The Colloquium will take place concurrently with the sessions and workshops of DITA10 and will reflect the conference’s theme of “Creation and New Creation: Discerning the Future for Theology and the Arts.”

-During the three days is for students and scholars to have meaningful and sustained dialogue, to engage with one another’s work with rigor and charity, and to create a community that sustains the field for years to come.
+During the three days, a group of 19 students and scholars have been chosen to workshop new papers and ideas in the context of meaningful and sustained dialogue, engage one another’s work with rigor and charity, and create a community to sustain the field for years to come.